 Bad translations can be so bad for a business venture’s image that the Chinese Government (often run like a massive business) wants to improve English Chinese translations in China — and do away with Chinglish all together.
 Apparently the higher-ups in the Communist Party don’t like people compiling lists and laughing at some of the bizarre English Chinese translations people stumble upon while traveling around China.

 A brand new English Chinese translations standard will be implemented later this year, with the aim of boosting translation quality by providing (translated) lists of thousands of terms and phrases already in common use.
-According to China’s People’s Daily, “The standard requires that English not be overused in public sectors, and that translations not contain content that damages the images of China or other countries.
+According to China’s People’s Daily opens in a new window, “The standard requires that English not be overused in public sectors, and that translations not contain content that damages the images of China or other countries.
 Discriminatory and hurtful words have also been banned.”
 (Once upon a time, Xinhua’s Park of Ethnic Minorities was translated into English as “Racist Park,” which was helpful to no one.)

 Of course languages evolve, mix with other languages and pick up foreign vocabulary over time.
 Perhaps this is the case with Spanglish in the United States and some English Spanish translations.
 But a good translation agency knows the difference between the playful use of a language, regional dialects and variants of a language, and just plain old bad translations.